vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/satyanArAyaNa-shAstrI/let_go/01_siddhAnta_-_THEORY/04_avasthA-traya-parIxA.md

 **Svapna-sthānaḥ-antaḥ-prajñaḥ sapta-aṅga ēkōnaviṁśatimukhaḥ pravivikta-bhuk-taijasō dvitīyaḥ pādaḥ.** (Māṇḍūkya Upaniṣad 4.)

 His second state is called as **Taijasa.** His sphere of activity is Dream State.
 He is conscious of internal world of objects.
 He has seven limbs and nineteen outlets.
 He enjoys the subtle objects of the inner world.
-This state is called as Svapna State**.**
+This state is called as Svapna State.

 This Dream State is the same as the first one (Jāgṛt-Avastha) but the difference being that you are seeing inside where as in the first state you are seeing outside.
 Now, there is an inside world, the dream world, exactly a replica of the Jāgṛt with all the details.
 This is the world of your own making.
 In this world, you fail in an examination although you have passed the same in the Jagṛt phase forty or fifty years ago- you may walk twenty miles and still are not tired.
 So you have another phase of existence where the region of perception is different from that of the first phase but the experiences are common to both the phases.
 Even in this phase, you perceive things, you involve emotionally and you are a doer here also.